chamambom/azureblueprint-pad/README.md

 4) If its successful , "you wont see any errors " (::)
 5) Navigate to your azure portal management groups and execute the following
    - publish your blue print
    - Assign your blueprint
+   - Strip any resources you dont need (deploy only what is necessary)

 6) to be continued [will sanitise this as i play with azure blueprints]

 ### TODO

-- Find a way to extract the tenant and subscription ID
-- programmatically using powershell or AzureCLI
+- Find a way to extract the tenant and subscription ID programmatically using powershell or AzureCLI
-- Find a way to use a managed service or service principal account -
+- Find a way to use a managed service or service principal account -Explore deployment through terraform.